KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-29-Conjugate-Priors.md

     </tr>
 </table>

 <p>As can been seen from the above table, when the likelihood function belongs to Gaussian distribution, its conjugate prior for the parameter $\mu$ is the Gaussian distribution while its conjugate prior for the variance is Wishart distribution.
-Hence, we should <b>specify the parameter first when we talk about conjugate priors</b>.</p>
+Hence, we should <b><font color="red">specify the parameter first when we talk about conjugate priors</font></b>.</p>